DominusKelvin/dominuskelvin.dev/src/pages/blog/productivity-tools-i-use-and-why.md

 I also like tools that act like tools - something you reach for when you need it to carry out a particular function.
 I don't like tools that want attention every time.

 ## The tools

+> P.S: Do note that something of the tools listed here contains affiliate links

 ### [Calendly](https://calendly.com)